Gregz9/RobfarmerModel/README.md

 - Docker installed on your system
 - NVIDIA Docker runtime (for GPU support)
-- Copy the Robofarmer-II directory from
+- Copy the Robofarmer-II directory from elvex.sintef.no:/data/robofarmer to your home directory

 ## Building the Docker Image